redsanket/spark/external/oozie/guide/auth.rst

 To create a role in Oozie for a YCA allowed namespace:

 #.
 If Oozie server accepts namespace ``"griduser"``, the user should create a
    role under it.
-Refer to `Support YCAProtected Grid Servic <http://twiki.corp.yahoo.com/view/Grid/SupportGYCA>`_ for details.
+Refer to `Support YCAProtected Grid Service <http://twiki.corp.yahoo.com/view/Grid/SupportGYCA>`_ for details.

    #.
 File a `Jira issue with OpsDB <https://jira.corp.yahoo.com/servicedesk/customer/portal/89/create/554>`_